nicfel/MascotSkyline-Tutorial/README.md

 # Background

 The structured coalescent models how lineages coalesce within and migrate between sub-populations using coalescent and migration rates, which can be related to epidemiologically more meaningful parameters, such as the prevalence and transmission rates {% cite volz2012complex --file MascotSkyline-Tutorial/master-refs %}.
 Structured coalescent methods largely assume that the rates of coalescence and migration are constant over time, though deterministic approaches to model parametric dynamics from compartmental models exist {% cite volz2018bayesian --file MascotSkyline-Tutorial/master-refs %}.
-Here, we introduce a phylodynamic framework to infer non-parametric effective population size (Ne) dynamics under the marginal approximation of the structured coalescent (MASCOT).
-The effective population sizes are estimated at predefined points in time, between which we assume exponential growth dynamics\citep{volz2018modeling}.
-As such, we allow the Ne's to continuously change over time instead of assuming piecewise constant dynamics, as is typically used in skyline approaches (for example~\citep{gill2013improving}).
-We use a Gaussian Markov Random Field (GMRF), as in~\citep{gill2013improving} for unstructured populations, to model the temporal correlation Ne's.
-We then estimate Ne trajectories for each sub-population in the model using Markov chain Monte Carlo (MCMC) by using MCMC operations that learn the correlations structure between the different parameters~\cite{baele2017adaptive}.
-We first show, using simulations, that we can retrieve non-parametric population dynamics and migration rates of different sub-populations from phylogenetic trees.
-We then show how accounting for population structure improves the inference of population dynamics and vice versa.
-Lastly, we compare the ancestral state reconstruction and inference results of migration rates between MASCOT-Skyline and DTA~\citep{lemey2009bayesian} using a dataset of SARS-CoV-2 sequences and Susceptible-Infected-Recovered (SIR) simulations.
-We implemented MASCOT-Skyline as part of the BEAST2 package MASCOT~\citep{muller2018mascot}, an addon to the Bayesian phylogenetics software platform BEAST2~\citep{bouckaert2019beast}
+Here, we learn to use a phylodynamic framework to infer non-parametric effective population size (Ne) dynamics under the marginal approximation of the structured coalescent (MASCOT).
+We will do so using a subset of the ZIKA virus analyses from {% cite volz2017phylogeography --file MascotSkyline-Tutorial/master-refs %}.
+Instead of using the full dataset, which would take too long to run in this tutorial, we use 49 sequences from the Northeast of Brazil or the Caribbean.

+We will estimate effective population sizes at predefined points in time {% cite volz2018modeling --file MascotSkyline-Tutorial/master-refs %}.
+To model the temporal correlation between effective population sizes, we will use a Gaussian Markov Random Field (GMRF), as in{% cite gill2013improving --file MascotSkyline-Tutorial/master-refs %}.
+We will then estimate Ne trajectories for the Northeast of Brazil and the Carribean.

 ----